sai2yeshwanth/pern-todo-application/README.md

 # todo-application

-Implement todo application using (PERN)Postgres Express React Node In this application you can learn how to create a server and client, How to connect and create to Postgresql database and create a table, Build Routes with Postgresql query (Restful API), Build the different components in the client
+Implement todo application using (PERN)Postgres Express React Node In this application you can learn how to create a server and client, How to connect and create to Postgresql database and create a table, Build Routes with Postgresql query (Restful API), Build the different components in the client, How to use Bootstrap

 # Reference